 Assignments include 1. research proposal, 2. midterm report, 3. final report, 4. final poster, 5.
-360 assessments of team.
-360 assessments will be done at midterm and end of course via a short form in which you describe concrete work done by your teammates and estimate division of labor.
+Peer assessments of team.
+Peer assessments will be done at midterm and end of course via a short form in which you describe concrete work done by your teammates and estimate division of labor.
 Projects will take the form of a "consulting" project leading to a final report and presentation.
-The final report will consist of a 10-page (about 2500 words) document, with a 1-page executive summary at the beginning.
-The final presentation will consist of a poster, to be presented at a combined SI 699 poster session.
+The final report will consist of a 10-page (about 2500 words) document.
+The final presentation be presented during the last class.